ctsidev/Wherry---Gestational-Diabetes/README.md

 Additionally, it allows us to limit the ability to link patients across studies without proper consent.
 Study_id can be linked back to the original patient by decoding it.
 This can be used in cases when studies are properly vetted to merge patients participating in more than one study.
 In the case of de-identified datasets, the PI would obtain different study_id for the same patient every time, preventing them from connecting the same patient across studies.

-The only important issue to consider is that you must be able to recover the original pat_id from the study_id in case there is a repull or follow-up QA from the PI.
+The only important issue to consider is that you must be able to recover the original pat_id from the study_id in case there is a re-pull or follow-up QA from the PI.
 You can simply save a table with the study_id/pat_it mapping, or use a study_id generator that can be replicated at will.

 *******************************************************************************************************
 ### MSSQLSERVER: